MicrosoftDocs/azure-devops-docs/docs/pipelines/scripts/cli/pipeline-variable-group-secret-nonsecret-variables.md

 - Define an Azure Pipelines pipeline using a YAML file stored in GitHub.
 - Create a variable group containing both secret and nonsecret variables.
-- Execute the pipeline using the Azure DevOps CLI and monitor its run processing and output.
+- Execute the pipeline using the Azure DevOps CLI and monitor the run processing and output.

 [!INCLUDE [include](~/../docs/reusable-content/azure-cli/azure-cli-prepare-your-environment.md)]